Ap6pack/PDF-Search-Plus/README.md

 ## Document Tagging and Categorization

-The application now supports document tagging and categorization:
+The application supports document tagging and categorization:

 - **Tags**: Assign colored tags to documents for quick identification and filtering
 - **Categories**: Organize documents in hierarchical categories